-Colorado governor visits gay club shooting memorial
+Colorado governor visits shooting site as community heals

 Ring doorbell video obtained by The Associated Press shows Aldrich arriving at their mother’s front door with a big black bag the day of the 2021 bomb threat, telling her the police were nearby and adding, “This is where I stand.
 Today I die.”

-Authorities at the time said no explosives were found, but gun-control advocates have asked why police didn’t use Colorado’s “red flag” laws to seize the weapons Aldrich allegedly had.
+Authorities at the time said no explosives were found.